Skip to content

 The first move is to map the group structure properly — every entity, every ownership percentage, every jurisdiction, and every flow of value between related parties.
 You cannot assess a transfer pricing position or a CbCR threshold without this map, and reconstructing it under audit pressure years later is painful and expensive.

 Second comes contemporaneous documentation.
 The single most valuable habit an in-scope group can build is documenting intercompany transactions as they happen — the commercial rationale, the pricing basis, the comparables — rather than assembling a defence retrospectively.
-Where thresholds require it, this extends to formal transfer pricing documentation, including a master file describing the group globally and a local file covering the UAE entity’s specific dealings.
-A file prepared in the year of the transaction carries far more credibility than one stitched together when a query lands.
+A short written transfer pricing policy — setting out which transfer pricing methods the group uses to price intercompany dealings, and why — anchors that habit.
+Where thresholds require it, this extends to formal UAE transfer pricing documentation, including a master file describing the group globally and a local file covering the UAE entity’s specific dealings.

 Third is reconciliation with the wider compliance calendar.
 BEPS obligations do not sit in isolation.
 CbCR notifications, transfer pricing disclosures and Corporate Tax returns all interact, and a well-run finance function lines them up so that the same underlying figures tell a consistent story across every filing.
 An inconsistency between what a group reports in its CbCR and what a UAE entity declares in its Corporate Tax return is exactly the kind of flag that invites scrutiny.